In this article, we look at functional fitness for the over 40s and how to keep making progress towards your health and body goals.

 You may notice a lot of older people take up Yoga or Pilates.
 Both these disciplines are low in intensity but involve a lot of core, stability and mobility work.
 It’s good to take some of the concepts from this and incorporate some mobility and flexibility work into your routine.
 Performing regular mobility and flexibility work can also aid in workout recovery.

 Getting older is not a reason to retire your gym kit; it’s quite the opposite.
 Performing regular exercise can keep you healthy and reduce the risk of injury.
 Training towards any physique goals is still possible; it will just look different to how you used to train.
-You will need to train differently to when you were younger, and it might take longer to see results, but that’s no reason to give up.
+You will need to train differently from when you were younger, and it might take longer to see results, but that’s no reason to give up.
 Make sure you have a balance of cardio, resistance, posture and mobility correction, and you will be able to keep making gains as you desire.

 We follow these principles with our clients, who average around 50 years of age.
 They have all still been able to drop body fat or increase their lean muscle.
 We have been able to achieve this while also correcting posture and improving health markers.
 That just goes to show, you’re never too old to make improvements to your health, fitness and physique, as long as you take the right approach.